Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/deploying.rst

    Contract successfully initialized with address: {"index":<Smart contract instance index>,"subindex":0}

-You can find additional information about initializing a module in this :ref:`guide<initialize-contract>`.
+You can find additional information about initializing a smart contract instance in this :ref:`guide<initialize-contract>`.

 Updating the piggy bank smart contract